 Mobile phone operators in the Netherlands

 There are many mobile operators in the Netherlands so competition is fierce and mobile package deals typically offer good value for money.
 As such, it pays to shop around.
 It’s also a good idea to compare mobile operators as many offer add-on benefits.

 Vodafone is the second-biggest operator and offers mobile discounts when you take out TV and internet with Ziggo.
 Alongside T-Mobile and Tele2, all four of the biggest Dutch mobile operators claim almost total 4G coverage of the Netherlands.
 So, you’ll always be able to stay in touch.

 Comparing Dutch mobile phone operators

 Still not sure what operator to choose?
 Thankfully, there are plenty of options when it comes to comparing mobile phone plans and tariffs.
 These comparison sites can give you a better idea of what type of plans you can choose from, and many have additional deals for new customers:

 If you’re still not sure of which operator to choose – or simply want someone else to take the stress out of setting up your mobile phone – why not choose a set-up service?
-Expat-friendly specialists such as Partner Pete can help find the right provider for you and set you up with a brand new SIM.
+Expat-friendly specialists can help find the right provider for you and set you up with a brand new SIM.